Having seen little of Arkansas but enough to want to see more, we set off for “The Natural State” looking forward to some of the great outdoors.

 Now, my family and I sat back on the verandah, with the creek a stone’s throw away and the insects chatting incessantly to each other, looking down the valley at the hazy hills and mountains.

-There’s a huge choice of hikes and getting to the trailheads along dirt tracks of variable quality can be a mini adventure in itself.
-(Being used to the concrete highways of Dallas, one or two approaches raised some eyebrows but really, they were fine.)
+There’s a huge choice of hikes and getting to the trailheads along dirt tracks of variable quality, and gradient, can be a mini adventure in itself.
+(Being used to the concrete highways of Dallas, one or two approaches raised some eyebrows in our vehicle but really, they were fine.)
 We particularly enjoyed the trail to Hawksbill Crag, a rock that juts out over plummeting depths, with sweeping views over the Ozark National Forest.
 Deemed one of the best in the area, it’s a moderate hike of about three miles there and back, mostly under the canopy of the forest.

 Another good one was to Kings River Falls, a safer bet if you have young children.
 The quiet, leafy path leads you beside the river to the waterfall where you can relax, cool off or soak up the sun.
 This one is a two-mile amble along the valley bottom, and flat all the way.